sigasi/sigasi_insights/releasenotes/sigasi-4.02.md

 * Correctly handle comments in sort associations quick fix
 * Fixed incorrect hierarchy for vector constant value
 * Do not check out a Sigasi license when starting Sigasi as Eclipse plugin on a new workspace
-* Unexpected warning for components when ports in the entity are declared on the same line but the components are on separate lines
+* Fixed warning for components when ports in the entity are declared on the same line but the components are on separate lines

 # How to update?